What Does NKDA Mean on a Patch?

 Shop BuckUp Tactical NKDA Patches

-Our NKDA patch is 2x1 inch, 100% embroidered with hook & loop backing.
+Our NKDA patch is 2x1 inch, 100% embroidered with hook-and-loop backing.
 Available in multiple colorways.
 Veteran-owned, 2-year warranty.